-The PCA9534, PCA9538, PCA9554, and PCA9554A are 16-pin CMOS devices that provide 8 bits of General Purpose parallel Input/Output (GPIO) expansion for I2C/SMBus applications The PCA9554 and PCA9554A are similar devices but respond to different i2c addresses.
+The PCA9534, PCA9554(A), and PCA9538 are 16-pin CMOS devices that provide 8 bits of General Purpose parallel Input/Output (GPIO) expansion for I2C/SMBus applications

+The PCA9554 and PCA9554A are similar devices but respond to different i2c addresses.
 The PCA9534 differs from the PCA9554(A) in that it does not have pull-up resistors on the outputs.
+The PCA9538 includes a reset input.

-These devices have four registers.
+The four devices have four internal registers.
 All four registers can be read by the bus master while the Input register can only be read.